 The first public hospital in the United States, NYC Health + Hospitals/Bellevue (formerly Bellevue Hospital Center), opened in 1736.
-Since then, the number of hospitals across the country has reached several thousand.
-Factors like growing populations, competition, industry consolidation and service specialization contribute to the ever-fluctuating total number of U.S. hospitals.
+Since then, the number of U.S. hospitals has reached several thousand.
+Factors like growing populations, competition, industry consolidation, and service specialization contribute to the ever-fluctuating total number of U.S. hospitals.

 How many hospitals are in the United States?

-The Definitive Healthcare HospitalView product tracks 7,335 active U.S. hospitals as of January 2023.
-These hospital facilities are curated from nearly 40 different public, private and proprietary sources.
+The Definitive Healthcare HospitalView product tracks 7,378 active U.S. hospitals as of April 2024.
+These hospital facilities are curated from nearly 40 different public, private, and proprietary sources.
 We update and verify information on these hospitals daily.

 Other sources of hospital lists and totals can vary depending on how the organization classifies each hospital type or the number of hospitals they have data for.